 During a weekly Socratic discussion in 2015, students at Sphinx Academy recognized a bias on the web.
 Social media news and search engine results are delivered based on previously viewed material.
 For example, if a conservative person and liberal person searched the same keywords, the results would vary.
 Students noted that this leads to narrow-mindedness and weakens a person’s ability to recognize and understand differing viewpoints.

 From this discussion, Side By Side News was born.
 Students reached out to other schools and created the website www.sidebysidenews.org.
-They meet on Saturdays at Sphinx Academy and high school students from all over the country are invited to participate.
+High school students from all over the country are invited to participate.

 Here is their description of their mission: